raul23/search-ebooks/README.rst

 `:information_source:`

-  * The ``txt`` and ``pdf`` versions of *The Ethics of Aristotle by Aristotle* provide different number of matches because they are not the same translations and hence the word *knowledge* might come from the introduction (written by another author) or the translator's footnotes.
+  * The ``txt`` and ``pdf`` versions of *The Ethics of Aristotle by Aristotle* show different number of matches because they are not the same translations and hence the word *knowledge* might come from the introduction (written by another author) or the translator's footnotes.
+  * On the other hand, the two ``txt`` and ``epub`` versions of *Politics_ A Treatise on Government by Aristotle* show the same number of matches because they are both the same translation.
   * As explained previously, *The Republic by Plato.pdf* is not included in the matches because it is a file with images only and since we didn't use the ``--ocr`` flag, the file couldn't be converted to ``.txt``.